Concentrix Interview Questions: Best Answers & Tips for Success

 1. What is a call center, and how does it work?

-A call center is a centralized team that handles customer interactions across multiple communication channels, including phone calls, email, live chat, and social media.
-It acts as the main point of contact between a business and its customers.
+A call center is a centralized team that handles customer interactions through multiple channels, including phone calls, emails, live chats, and social media.
+The infrastructure includes telecommunication systems, computers, and CRM software that help agents manage and track customer data in real-time.

 2. What are the qualities of good customer service?